GStreamer/gstreamer/Basic+tutorial+10+GStreamer+tools.markdown

 Properties may be appended to elements, in the form *property=value *(multiple properties can be specified, separated by spaces).
-Use the `gst-inspect` tool (explained next) to find out the available properties for an element.
+Use the `gst-inspect-1.0` tool (explained next) to find out the available properties for an element.

 ```
-gst-launch-0.10 videotestsrc pattern=11 ! ffmpegcolorspace ! autovideosink
+gst-launch-1.0 videotestsrc pattern=11 ! ffmpegcolorspace ! autovideosink
 ```

 You should see a static video pattern, made of circles.